 Here are more details of the Breakfast at Tiffanys’s inspired dessert table styled by the ever talented Heartmuch Event Styling & Décor.

-I also made the Tiffany cookies and marshmallow pops for the table.
+Aside from Breakfast At Tiffany’s first birthday cake, I also made the Tiffany cookies and marshmallow pops for the table.

 I just love the donut “rings”.